oracle-samples/bicc-extract-logs-server-sample/README.md

 * **rowCount**
 * **errorMessage**

-The following fields are **not** part of the processed JSON elements:
+The following fields are **not** part of the processed JSON elements - more elements might be added in BICC in future and are out of scope for this documentation:

 * **code**
 * **connDurationInSec**